Skip to main content

 Girls walk home from school in South 24 Parganas.
 For many girls in rural India, education ends before high school, which often costs money.
 Although child marriage is illegal, it’s still widely practiced.
 In this region, with high rates of child sex trafficking, families also worry that girls are at risk on long commutes to school.

-WE CRY IN SILENCE will be a hardcover photo book that investigates the widespread issue of trafficking minors for sex between Bangladesh, Nepal and India.
+WE CRY IN SILENCE is a hardcover photo book that investigates the widespread issue of trafficking minors for sex between Bangladesh, Nepal and India.
 The project unveils the vulnerability of girls and highlights what leads them into the traps of traffickers.
 The book seeks to address this complex, global issue at the local level, and open a dialogue to move people to work towards a regional solution.

 Smita Sharma has photographed and interviewed more than 50 young survivors of sex and domestic trafficking in Bangladesh, Nepal and India.
 She has also interviewed traffickers to understand the methods they use to psychologically manipulate and trap vulnerable girls.
 Her direct intervention also led to the rescue of a 17-year-old girl from the red-light districts of Pune in India.